ieg-vienna/TimeBench/contribute-documentation.md

     __Important:__ Write the markdown files as UTF-8 without BOM.
     Best set a fixed indent with of 4 spaces, do not mix tabs and space.

-    You can preview and test your changes using `jekyll serve --watch` and <http://127.0.0.1:4000/TimeBench/>.
+    You can preview and test your changes using `jekyll serve` and <http://127.0.0.1:4000/TimeBench/>.

 6. Commit and push changes.